A.P. Hill Boyhood Home c. 1770

 main intersections, remains a dominant architectural element in downtown

-history of the building courtesy of the Museum of Culpeper History.
+Culpeper.
+An exhibit highlighting the history of the building can be found at the Museum of Culpeper History.